Reggie Grimes

-Reginald Dewayne Grimes (born November 7, 1976) is a former American football defensive lineman.
+Reginald Dewayne Grimes (born November 7, 1976) is an American former professional football defensive lineman.
 He briefly played for the New England Patriots in 2000.
 Grimes played college football at Alabama.

 His son, also named Reggie, is the highest ranked recruit from Tennessee and also the 4th highest ranked recruit at defensive end in the nation from the Class of 2020.